Skip to Content

 Within Killarney National Park, we hiked to the summit of Torc Mountain with kids and cycled the Gap of Dunloe.

 Cycling the Gap of Dunloe with kids is high up there as one of our favorite things to do in Ireland with kids.
-Just make sure you and your kids are up for it, check your bike and brakes before you go and take it slow!
+It’s a bit challenging, so make sure you and your kids are up for it, check your bike and brakes before you go and take it slow!

 Upon leaving Killarney National Park, we weren’t quite ready to return to a big city, so we found one more kid-friendly hike on Sheep’s Head Peninsula.
 This might have been one of the most beautiful kid-friendly hikes in Ireland and you can read more about it at the end of our Killarney National Park with kids post (linked above).

 Now more prepared to do some city exploring, we spent a couple of days in Cork.
-Our first day we visited the Cork City Gaol, the English Market and Fitzgerald Park Playground (one of the best playgrounds we’ve seen).
+Our first day we visited the Cork City Gaol, the English Market and Fitzgerald Park Playground (one of the best playgrounds we’ve seen anywhere).

 Our second day in Cork with kids, we spent much of the day exploring the Blarney Castle Gardens.